microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge08.md

 - **Deploy Azure IoT Connector for FHIR**
 	- Navigate to Azure API for FHIR resource.
 Click on IoT Connector under the Add-ins section.
 Click on the Add button to open the Create IoT Connector page.
 Enter Connector name for the new Azure IoT Connector for FHIR.
 Choose Create for Resolution Type and click on Create button.
-- **Configure Azure IoT Connector for FHIR**
-   * To **upload mapping templates**, click on the newly deployed Azure IoT Connector for FHIR to go to the IoT Connector page.
+- **Configure Azure IoT Connector for FHIR**.
+To **upload mapping templates**, click on the newly deployed Azure IoT Connector for FHIR to go to the IoT Connector page.
    * Device mapping template transforms **device data into a normalized schema**.
 On the IoT Connector page, click on **Configure device mapping** button to go to the Device mapping page.
 On the Device mapping page, add the following script to the JSON editor and click Save.
       ```json
       {
         "templateType": "CollectionContent",